CoderVikas21/URL-Shortener/README.md

 # URL-Shortener

-A URL-Shortener created using Node-JS and synced with Firebase Database.
+A URL-Shortener created using HTML ,CSS ,JavaScript.

 ## Why use it?